njordulv/stopwatch/README.md

   - **Worst Time**: Displayed in **red** to indicate the slowest lap.
 - **First-Class Lap Timing**: Each lap time is precisely recorded at the moment of pressing the lap button, ensuring accurate individual timings.
 - **Dynamic Lap List**: The lap list updates dynamically and is optimized for performance even with a large number of laps.
+- **Progressive Web App (PWA)**: The application now supports PWA features, allowing users to install it on their devices for offline access and enhanced performance.

 ## Technologies Used

 - **React**: A JavaScript library for building user interfaces.
 - **Vite**: A fast build tool that serves your code via native ESM.
 - **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
-- **Framer Motion**: A library for animations in React applications.
+- **Motion**: A library for animations in React applications.
 - **Zustand**: A modern state management library for improved state handling and performance.

 ## Installation